 Confidential reporters are required to provide general non-identifying information as required to comply with the Clery Act or other applicable laws/regulations, and must report de-identified statistics to the Title IX Coordinator for any type of sex-based incident made known to them, and may not include any information that would violate that person's expectation of privacy.
-Publicly available recordkeeping, including Clery Act reporting and disclosures, must not include personally identifying information6.
+Publicly available recordkeeping, including Clery Act reporting and disclosures, must not include personally identifying information.
 Incidents are shared in a way that does not identify the individuals.
 For example, licensed healthcare providers share de-identified information regarding conduct that may be a statistic in the Clery Annual Security Report and/or disclosed in the daily crime log without identifying the individuals concerned.
 Additionally, researchers are deemed confidential only when the research project is federally funded and the identity of research subjects on the specific project are deemed confidential by law.

-At the RELLIS campus, the following are considered confidential reporters: Mental health providers for students - counseling (979-845-8017), health care personnel for students - Student Health Services (979-776-8440); and mental health provider for employees and the employee's benefits-eligible dependents (979-845-4141).
-At WTAMU the following are considered confidential reporters: Mental health providers for students - counseling (806-651-2340), health care personnel for students - Student Medical Services (806-651-3287); and mental health provider for employees and the employee's benefits-eligible dependents the, Your Work/Life Solutions program by GuidanceResources (866-301-9623 or TTY 800-697-0353) are confidential, licensed mental health counseling services available for emotional support.
+At the RELLIS campus, the following are considered confidential reporters: Mental health providers for students - counseling and health care personnel for students - Texas A&M Health Family Care (979-776-8440); and mental health provider for employees and the employee's benefits-eligible dependents (979-458-6417).
+At WTAMU the following are considered confidential reporters: Mental health providers for students - counseling (806-651-2340), health care personnel for students - Student Medical Services (806-651-3287); and mental health provider for employees and the employee's benefits-eligible dependents the, Your Work/Life Solutions program by GuidanceResources (866-301-9623 or TTY 800-697-0353) are

-6 Personally identifying information is defined as individually identifying information for or about an individual, including information likely to disclose the location of a victim of domestic violence, dating violence, sexual assault, or stalking, regardless of whether the information is encoded, encrypted, hashed, or otherwise protected, including a first and last name; a home or other physical address; contact information (including a postal, email, or internet protocol address, or telephone or facsimile number); a social security number, a driver's license number, passport number or student identification number; and any other information, including date of birth, racial or ethnic background, or religious affiliation that would serve to identify any individual.
+&lt;sup>6 Personally identifying information is defined as individually identifying information for or about an individual, including information likely to disclose the location of a victim of domestic violence, dating violence, sexual assault, or stalking, regardless of whether the information is encoded, encrypted, hashed, or otherwise protected, including a first and last name; a home or other physical address; contact information (including a postal, email, or internet protocol address, or telephone or facsimile number); a social security number, a driver's license number, passport number or student identification number; and any other information, including date of birth, racial or ethnic background, or religious affiliation that would serve to identify any individual.